H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

 >   and topic‑graph transitions as explicit design choices that shape which regions of West
 >   Virginia's knowledge space receive attention, reinforcement, or suppression.
 > - **P12 – Intelligence with a ZIP code** by anchoring entanglement tags and retrieval bias to
->   GBIM entities, GeoDB feature identifiers, and county/state attributes so that updates propagate
+>   GBIM entities, GeoDB feature identifiers, GBIM‑derived collections such as `gbim_beliefs_v2`,
->   along spatial as well as conceptual lines.
+>   and county/state attributes so that updates propagate along spatial as well as conceptual lines.
 > - **P16 – Power accountable to place** by implementing coupled updates as explicit, logged
 >   mechanisms—entanglement envelopes, bias functions, and multi‑collection traces—rather than
 >   implicit, hard‑to‑audit side effects of opaque model training.